eszalajko/SoapUI_Calculator/README.md

 Testowy plik do cwiczenia.
-Thirth Branch to merge
+Thirth Branch for merge